MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/40-security/10-spring-security/3-operation-cedar/README-CEDAR.md

 **an Authentication request is processed by an AuthenticationProvider and a fully authenticated object with full credentials is returned**.

 You will have to get rid of the inMemoryAuthentication in your Spring `SecurityConfig` class and replace it by a custom `AuthenticationProvider`.
-This custom authentication provider (let's name it `ArmyAuthenticationProvider`) is a class that should extend `AuthenticationProvider`.
+This custom authentication provider (let's name it `ArmyAuthenticationProvider`) is a class that should implement `AuthenticationProvider`.
 You will have to override two methods: 'authenticate' and 'supports'.
 - Method **authenticate** (on success) must return a fully authenticated object (`Authentication`) with full credentials.
 - Method **supports** is a rather technical method which we will help you with to implement...